mui/material-ui/docs/data/system/components/box/box.md

 ## Create your own Box component

 Use the `createBox()` utility to create your version of the Box component.
-That's interesting to do if you want to expose it to a theme that's different from the default theme of the library you're working with:
+This is useful if you need to expose your container to a theme that's different from the default theme of the library you're working with:

 ```js
 import { createBox, createTheme } from '@mui/system';